panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 `v-model="text"` is *two-way data binding* in Vue.

 The first direction of flow happens during the initialization.
-The input value is initialized with `'Unknown'` the `text` ref's initial value.
+The input value is initialized with `'Unknown'` &mdash; `text`'s initial value.

 The second direction of flow occurs when you type into the input field. `v-model` takes the value of the input and updates `text` ref with it.